-The Director of Student Conduct or designee will appoint one panelist as the Chair for the hearing.
+The Director of Student Conduct or designee will be present at the hearing and will ensure that the panel follows the procedures outlined in the Code of Student Conduct.
 The parties have the right to be present at the hearing; however, they do not have the right to be present during deliberations.
 If a student cannot attend the hearing, it is that student's responsibility to notify the Director of Student Conduct (or designee) in writing at least three (3) business days prior to the hearing or by the date provided in the hearing notice.
 Except in cases of grave or unforeseen circumstances, if the responding party fails to give notice, or if the responding party fails to appear, the hearing will proceed as scheduled.
 If the reporting party fails to appear, the allegation may be dropped unless the College chooses to pursue the allegation on its own behalf, as determined by the Director of Student Conduct (or designee).